pytennessee/pytn-2020/sponsors/prospectus.md

 Every attendee gets a conference badge, and if you choose to sponsor the badges, then every conference badge will have your logo on it.

-#### Breakfast ($1000, Limited to 2)

-* Let everyone know you care about ending their morning hunger by ensuring that your company’s logo is prominently displayed by the food as people get breakfast in the morning.
-* Each Breakfast sponsorship will sponsor a single meal.

-#### Lunch ($1000, Limited to 2)
+#### Room Sponsorship ($1000-$1500, Limited to 4)

-* Lunch is one of the few times during the day that all conference attendees are in the same place.
-Guarantee they see your company’s logo being prominently displayed by the food as people get in line for their favorite meal of the day.
-* Each Lunch sponsorship will sponsor a single meal.
+* A room on the schedule will be referred to by your company’s name instead of by the room number
+* Your company can add company branding to the room, subject to approval from conference organizers
+* For an additional $500, you can sponsor the Auditorium, the room where all attendees gather for keynotes and lightning talks.

-#### Young Coders ($3000, Limited to 1)
+#### Young Coders ($4000, Limited to 1)

+_Sponsorship of the Young Coders program does not require any additional sponsorship purchases._

 * As the exclusive sponsor of our Young Coders program, your generous sponsorship will help buy computers for our Young Coders to use during the program and take home with them when the program is complete.
 * “Presented by” credit for the Young Coders program in all outbound marketing